cosmic-explorer/ce-it-infrastructure/dcc/README.md

 ```
 ## Running the DCC in production

+The production stack depends on the [DCC REST
+API](https://github.com/cosmic-explorer/rest-dcc) so before deploying the
+stack, make sure that the image `cosmicexplorer/rest-dcc` is available.

 To run the DCC as a Docker stack in production, run the script
 ```sh
 . run-dcc.sh